 - Moodle: Students are responsible for checking Moodle since information about assignments, readings, and the class plan is posted there.
 Thus, students are expected to login into Moodle at least 3 times per week. - MU Email: Every student must have a Manhattan email account.
 Students are responsible for checking their Manhattan University email account on a daily basis.
-Course announcements will occasionally be sent to your Manhattan email. - Slack: Students need to join a Slack group through an email invitation. - Slack App: - Students need to use Slack, which is a communication tool used in the business world.
-Below are the links to download the free app to your computers and/or phones.
-See [video tutorial](#).
-Links to download Slack App: - \ [Windows](#) - \ [Mac](#) - \ [Andriod](#) - \ [iPhone](#) - The main purpose of the app is to communicate.
-You will be able to post messages for the entire class or send messages to individual students or me.
-I also send announcements and reminders in Slack. - Hence, getting notifications from the app is very important (you are responsible for checking the app → turn on the notifications). - You will receive an invitation to join Slack.
-Please join Slack before the first day of classes. - Electronic Device with Wireless Capabilities: For most classes, students should bring a device with wireless capabilities (e.g., ideally: a laptop or tablet, but phone works).
+Course announcements will occasionally be sent to your Manhattan email. - MindTap Course: Students will solve and submit homework assignments through MindTap.
+See Section [5](#). - Electronic Device with Wireless Capabilities: For most classes, students should bring a device with wireless capabilities (e.g., ideally: a laptop or tablet, but phone works).
 Students who can't bring such a device should speak to me, via email, after the first class.
-These devices will only be used during specific times as instructed by the professor. - ITS Personal PC & Technology Recommendations: These can be found on the ITS website, [here](#). - Microsoft Office: See [instructions](#).
+These devices will only be used during specific times as instructed by the professor. - ITS Personal PC & Technology Recommendations: These can be found on the ITS website, [here](#).